kellyhennigan/MID_processing_example/README.md

 # MID processing pipeline

-This repository has code for pre-processing and analyzing functional mri (fmri) data during the Monetary Incentive Delay (MID) task up through fitting single-subject GLMs.
+This repository has code for pre-processing and analyzing functional mri (fmri) data during the Monetary Incentive Delay (MID) task up through fitting single-subject GLMs & plotting VOI timecourses.
 We will analyze data from 2 subjects.
 Each subject performed the MID task over 2 scan runs with the following info:

 - 6 conditions (0,1,5 gain/loss trials)
 - 15 trials per condition, so 90 trials total